abdulbaqi/verse-search/README.md

 # Searching Quranic Verse

 This react app explores basics of react app creation and its purpose is to be a tutorial documenting the typical steps.
+All codes are available in this [github](https://github.com/abdulbaqi/verse-search) repo.

 First, we create the scaffolding using `npx` as follows: